A geochemist is a person who works in the branch of chemistry that studies how chemicals interact with the natural world.

 What Is the Job Demand for Geochemist?

-There is a projected 14% increase in this type of work between 2016 and 2026.
-That is double the national average of all jobs and could lead to skills shortages meaning those with qualifications should have little difficulty in finding work.
-With a growing need for energy while simultaneously requiring environmental protection in its acquisition while still depending on fossil fuels is ensuring this industry's long-term future.
+There is a projected 7% increase in this type of work between 2020 and 2030.* With a growing need for energy while simultaneously requiring environmental protection in its acquisition while still depending on fossil fuels is ensuring this industry's long-term future.
 Mining and quarrying will always be required to construct homes and commercial/industrial premises of the future although the situation with renewable energy may cause a blip in fossil fuel prospecting - but only a minor one.

 What Are the Education Requirements to Become a Geochemist?